Blend Unit

 -

-Many members in blend unit means more smaller pages which leads to better memory management, faster aggregation performance and more parallel processing.
+Many members in the Blend Unit means smaller pages which leads to better memory management, faster aggregation performance, and more parallel processing.

 Performance Settings

-BI Blend processing is a CPU and Memory intensive process.
-The number of table records is heavily impacted by the Attribute details in the records and level of aggregations defined for Cube Dimensions.
+BI Blend processing is a CPU and memory intensive process.
+The number of table records is heavily impacted by the Attribute details in the records and level of aggregations defined for cube dimensions.
 In each BI Blend configuration setting, the performance can be tailored to the environment with the Performance Controls properties.
+See Performance Controls Settings.

 Blend Unit Partitioning